Jbays/js-basic-training/overview.md

 Complete five (5) coding challenges of 7 kyu difficulty.
 This is challenging.

 But the practice helps ensure your smooth transition from mere applicant to Galvanize student.
-In other words, the juice is worth the squeeze.
+In other words, this juice is worth the squeeze.